 Welcome Text: One thing we should cover the importance of the Welcome Text (not featured above).
 This is where a lot of B'nai Mitzvah hosts provide a lot of important event details for their guests.
-Examples of the types of details hosts include here are location / directions for various events, hotel information, transportation details, and YYYY.
-You can add details, links, and even images to the Welcome Text:
+Examples of the types of details hosts include here are location / directions for various events, hotel information, transportation details, etc. You can add details, links, and even images to the Welcome Text:

 Tip: You can always preview your RSVP form as you're making changes by clicking the purple View RSVP Button